keith/smileykeith.com/_posts/2022-03-02-debugging-bazel-actions.md

   bazel-out/darwin_x86_64-opt-exec-8F99CFCD-ST-41e1ca5c471d/bin/external/build_bazel_rules_swift/tools/worker/universal_worker swiftc @bazel-out/ios-sim_arm64-min12.0-applebin_ios-ios_sim_arm64-fastbuild-ST-40c63e007684/bin/some_target/some_target.swiftmodule-0.params
 ```

-# 2. Reproduce bazel's environment and run
+# 3. Reproduce bazel's environment and run

 Now that you have the environment and command line bazel ran, you can
-roughly reproduce what it did:
+roughly reproduce what it did in a few steps:

 1. Switch to the directory it built in using the `cd` command it prints:
    `cd /private/var/tmp/_bazel_ksmiley/751b7cfc481e6eb168e92ffcfb919baa/execroot/someworkspace`
-2. Reproduce the environment variables bazel sets:
+2. Reproduce the environment variables it sets for the action:

     ```
     export APPLE_SDK_PLATFORM=iPhoneSimulator